header-langage

 This may not necessarily mean doomsday for the state of Delaware.
 For a long time to come, it will still be home to Coca-Cola, Walmart, and General Electric.

-For these "old aristocrats" who pursue stable dividends, value ESG ratings, and are accustomed to professional manager governance, Delaware's precise and intricate rules are still the best safety harness.
+For these "old aristocrats" who pursue stable dividends, value ESG ratings, and are accustomed to professional management governance, Delaware's precise and intricate rules are still the best safety net.

-But for another group of people, the air there has become so thin that it is hard to breathe.
+But for another group of people, the air there has become so thin that they can no longer breathe.

-We are witnessing the United States tearing apart into "two nations."
+We are witnessing the United States splitting into "two countries."

 One represented by Delaware and New York.
-Here, it's all about allocation, balance, and political correctness.
-It's like a fine museum, orderly, but exuding a stale air.
+Here, it emphasizes distribution, balance, and political correctness.
+It is like an exquisite museum, orderly but with a stale sense of fading.

-One represented by Texas and the new frontier.
-Here, it's all about growth, efficiency, and even a kind of brutal vitality, dangerous yet full of possibilities.
+One represented by Texas and the New Frontier.
+Here, it emphasizes growth, efficiency, and even carries a kind of fierce vitality, dangerous yet full of possibilities.

 The departure of Coinbase and Musk is just the beginning.
-They are like canaries in a coal mine, using their most sensitive senses to perceive the tremors from deep within the earth before anyone else.
+They are like canaries in a coal mine, using their most sensitive senses to perceive the deep-seated tremors before anyone else.

 Of course, this migration is not without risks.

-But this is precisely the most fascinating and cruelest aspect of business—it never promises certainty, only rewards those who dare to bet in uncertainty.
+But this is precisely the most fascinating and cruel aspect of business—it never promises certainty; it only rewards those who dare to bet in uncertainty.

-In this daring gamble about the future, capital has cast its most honest vote with its feet.
-It tells us that when the order of the old world begins to ossify into constraints, the instinct of innovation always drives towards that wild field, even if it may be desolate, but allows for a wild run.
+In this high-stakes gamble about the future, capital has cast its most honest vote with its feet.
+It tells us that when the old world's order begins to ossify into constraints, the instinct for innovation will always head toward the wild frontier, even if it is barren but allows for recklessness.

 Original Article Link